nosarthur/nosarthur.github.io/_drafts/crash-course.md

 When planning out the materials, I see you as someone with quantitative background willing to get a data scientist job.
 Ideally, you have a PhD in physics.

-Specifically, you should be familiar with the following
+Specifically, you should be familiar with the following concepts.

 * linear algebra
     * e.g., matrix inverse, eigen values / vectors, SVD